-A multi-criteria approach is recommended when the valuation framework allows it, in order to better avoid biases of one method or the other - even more difficult to control in times of crisis.
+A multi-criteria approach is recommended when the valuation framework allows it, in order to better avoid biases of one method or the other.

 It seems particularly difficult to refer only to income approaches in times of crisis.
-Indeed, if it is difficult for most of companies to issue their re-forecasts in the middle of the crisis, how can one be assessed for its reliability?11
+Indeed, if it is difficult for several companies to issue their re-forecasts in the middle of the crisis, how can one specifically be assessed for its reliability?11

-An income approach, which is based on specific considerations but also in many respects on listed peers (for example through comparison of reforecasts with those issued by comparable companies and / or analysts) is much more interesting.
+An income approach, which is based on specific considerations but also in many respects on listed peers (for example through comparison of re-forecasts with those issued by comparable companies and / or analysts) is much more interesting.